HeardLibrary/digital-scholarship/lod/sparql.md

 ```

 **Notes:**
-- We assert `rdf:type` of `foaf:Person` to all of the presidents due the screening we did by requiring them to be real people.
+- We assert `rdf:type` of `foaf:Person` to all of the presidents due the screening we did by requiring them to be presidents.
+FOAF [doesn't actually require the to be real people](http://xmlns.com/foaf/spec/#term_Person).
 - There isn't really a well-known property for "position held" or controlled vocabulary that includes "presidents of the United States", so that property and value were just passed through to the new graph as-is.
-- Given names and surnames are items, not string labels (literals).
+- In Wikidata, given names and surnames are items, not string labels (literals).
 So to acquire the name strings themselves, we need to find the labels of the name items.
 - There aren't really rules for how terms can be used, so I chose to use `dcterms:created` for the birth dates.
 That's kind of a non-standard use for a very well-known term.
 It also has a different intended meaning that its somewhat ambiguous use in the `http://vandy` graph where the value given was the date the record was created (see the value for Shaul Kelner).

 You can look at the resulting data (retrieved on 2019-03-14) [as RDF/XML](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/rdf/presidents.rdf) or [as RDF/Turtle](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/rdf/presidents.ttl).